 When an employee realizes they’re too sick to come in, they may not know who to tell and how to make sure the right person gets the message, especially after hours.
 Sick employees have been known to call co-workers, security guards, supervisors or general voice mailboxes hoping that somehow a message will get through to their correct supervisor.

 This strategy may not always be successful, and if there’s a breakdown anywhere in the chain, it can result in unhappy, uninformed supervisors wondering what to do about the no-show.

-But with a call off service, employees can call one number, speak to an actual person and share clear details about what’s happening and how long they think they’ll be out.
-This information will be relayed to the proper person hopefully in enough time to make arrangements for their absence.
+But with a call-off service, employees can call a toll free number , speak to an actual person and share clear details about what’s happening and how long they think they’ll be out.
+The information about the absence or tardy is time stamped and is relayed to the proper person hopefully in enough time to make arrangements for their absence.

 2. Saving the manager from having to investigate the absence.

-Managers hate wondering where missing employee are.
-If they don’t get an email, voice message or text notifying them about someone’s absence, they may want to try to track that person down by calling or texting, asking co-workers, or even looking for general voice mails or emails.
+Managers hate wondering where missing employees are.
+If they don’t get an email, voice message or text notifying them about someone’s absence, they may want to try to track that person down by calling or texting, asking co-workers, or even looking for general voicemails or emails.

 In cases where messages are passed along from several sources, details could easily become garbled or incomplete.
 Tracking the employee down in person, such as visiting their home to check if they’re OK, may be a challenge for people living in larger communities, and may even go beyond the responsibilities of typical managers and violate their privacy.